CartoDB/pg_schema_triggers/README.md

 License
 -------
-This Postgres extension is free software;  you may use it under the same terms as Postgres itself.
+This PostgreSQL extension is free software;  you may use it under the same terms as [PostgreSQL](http://postgresql.org) itself.
 (See the `LICENSE` file for full licensing information.)